jessshipit/adamjonas.github.io/source/_posts/2012-07-06-procs-and-lambdas.markdown

 my_proc.call("Adam") #=> "Hello, Adam"
 ```

-Very standard to pass along a code block to the each method
+It is standard to pass along a code block to the each method

 block_given? --> method to check whether a block was given to a method or not